 With its dual humanitarian and development child rights mandate, and existing presence at the field, country and regional levels, UNICEF has a strong comparative advantage in its ability to address the scale of COVID-19 needs globally.

 In humanitarian situations, UNICEF’s response is guided by the Core Commitments for Children in Humanitarian Action and inter-agency standards.
-UNICEF will contribute to both outbreak control and mitigation of the collateral impacts of the pandemic, including interruptions to WASH, health, nutrition, education, protection and essential social services for children, women and vulnerable populations.
+UNICEF contributes to both outbreak control and mitigation of the collateral impacts of the pandemic, including interruptions to water, sanitation and hygiene (WASH), health, nutrition, education, protection and essential social services for children, women and vulnerable populations.
 The organization’s COVID-19 preparedness and response strategy aims to reduce human-to-human transmission in affected countries and mitigate the impact of the pandemic on children, youth and their care providers, especially for the most vulnerable.
-UNICEF’s strategy is in line with the World Health Organization (WHO) COVID-19 strategic preparedness and response plan and the Inter-Agency Standing Committee (IASC) global humanitarian response plan led by the Office for the Coordination of Humanitarian Affairs (OCHA).
+UNICEF’s strategy is in line with the WHO COVID-19 strategic preparedness and response plan and the Inter-Agency Standing Committee (IASC) global humanitarian response plan led by the Office for the Coordination of Humanitarian Affairs (OCHA).

-UNICEF will work under the leadership of national governments and in close coordination with WHO, humanitarian country teams, United Nations country teams and civil society partners to protect children and their families from exposure to COVID-19 and minimize mortality.
-As a member of the IASC, UNICEF has initiated steps to ensure that implementing partners – including local civil society and national and international non-governmental organizations (NGOs) — have the flexibility needed to respond to COVID-19 and continue their important work.
-UNICEF is also organizing a series of webinars for NGO partners on UNICEF’s response to COVID-19 to ensure the continuity and strength of programming.
+UNICEF works under the leadership of national governments and in close coordination with WHO, humanitarian country teams, United Nations country teams and civil society partners to protect children and their families from exposure to COVID-19 and minimize mortality.
+As a member of the IASC, UNICEF has initiated steps to ensure that implementing partners – including local civil society and national and international non-governmental organizations – have the flexibility needed to respond to COVID-19 and continue their important work.
+UNICEF has been organizing a series of webinars for non-governmental organization partners on UNICEF’s response to COVID-19 to ensure the continuity and strength of programming.

-The coordination of the response will rely on high-quality evaluative evidence, including real-time evidence, to ensure organizational learning and continuous improvement.
-Two approaches will be emphasized at the global and decentralized levels: learning-focused evaluations for adaptive management; and summative evaluations to assess UNICEF’s overall response, including the results achieved for children.
+The coordination of the response relies on high-quality evaluative evidence, including real-time evidence, to ensure organizational learning and continuous improvement.
+Two approaches are emphasized at the global and decentralized levels: learning-focused evaluations for adaptive management; and summative evaluations to assess UNICEF’s overall response, including the results achieved for children.
 Summative evaluative exercises with sister United Nations agencies will also be prioritized to capture how the United Nations family is working together to achieve collective results.